je-martinez/stream-store/README.md

 ## Implementation

-We are going to create a Singleton class where we are going to have the functions to modify the Stream.
+We will create a Singleton class where we will have the functions to modify the Stream.
 Check `lib/bloc/shopping_cart.bloc.dart`

 ```
 import 'package:rxdart/subjects.dart';